FinBook User Guide

 - If a password has not been set, leave the password field empty to unlock the application.

-files containing your data.
+JSON files containing your data.

 4.2.2.
 Setting or updating the password : password